 You can do this until you reach the limit of 10 whereby they may still be lucky but won't be guaranteed.
 All traded Pokemon have the chance of being lucky but the older the Pokemon are, the higher chance this will be.
 It should also be noted once you trade a particular Pokemon that it can no longer be traded again.

 For those who don't know lucky Pokemon have an IV floor of 12/12/12 meaning each of their attack, defense and stamina values will be a minimum of 12.
 They also cost 50% less stardust to power up - a very useful addition if you want to power it up beyond level 30.

+Many trainers will be all too aware of how costly it can to power up already high level Pokemon.
 The floor of 12 across the board also increases the likelihood of getting a perfect IV Pokemon, too.
 The odds jump massively to just a one in 64 chance.

 2016 Pokemon don't just guarantee high IVs and a power up discount though.
 Some of these Pokemon may have legacy moves which aren't available today.